JamesRamm/plume/docs/user_guide/resources.rst

 ``save`` and ``open`` are fairly clear and are as explained in the falcon tutorial.
 ``list`` should return the URL's of all available files in the store.

-Feather provides a basic file store - ``feather.FileStore`` which can be used.
+Plume provides a basic file store - ``plume.FileStore`` which can be used.

 All this makes it easy to add file handling.
 Expanding the resources example: